-Copyhold land could be converted into freehold land by the Lord of the Manor.
+Copyhold land could be converted into freehold land by the Lord or Lady of the Manor.
 This was done either by including an enfranchisement clause into a deed of conveyance, or by a separate deed of enfranchisement.
-Enfranchisement transferred the land from the Lord of the Manor to the new owner.
+Enfranchisement transferred the land from the Lord or Lady to the new owner.
 The new owner paid a consideration for the transaction.

 Many enfranchisements date from the mid-nineteenth century onwards, as the Copyhold Act of 1852 allowed tenants to demand enfranchisement.
 The Act stated that if the fee simple of the land was conveyed to the tenant, then the copyhold nature of the land was permanently extinguished.

 All copyhold tenure was extinguished and turned into freehold by the Law of Property Act of 1922, which came into force on 1st January 1926.

 - 19th-20th centuries

 - various sizes

 - indenture (wavy top edge) until the end of the nineteenth century, then deed poll (straight top edge)